taataa/tapspace/docs/tutorial/index.md

     hello.rotateBy(deg45, hello.atTopRight())

-You can move the element around with the [translateBy(vec)](../api#tapspacecomponentsabstractplanetranslateby) method.
+You can move the element around with the [translateBy(vec)](../api#tapspacecomponentstransformertranslateby) method.

     hello.translateBy({ x: 10, y: -20, z: 5 })

 Each move updates the CSS3 transform property of your hello element.
-You can animate the move with the [animate(...)](../api#tapspacecomponentsabstractplaneanimate) method.
+You can animate the move with the [animate(...)](../api#tapspacecomponentstransformeranimate) and `animateOnce` methods.

     hello.animate({
       duration: '200ms',